nori-dot-eco/contracts/docs/Market.md

 function setPriorityRestrictedThreshold(uint256 threshold) external
 ```

-Sets the current value of the priority restricted threshold, which is the amount of inventory  that will always be reserved to sell only to buyers with the &#x60;ALLOWLIST_ROLE&#x60;.
-Emits a &#x60;PriorityRestrictedThresholdSet&#x60; event.
+Sets the current value of the priority restricted threshold, which is the amount of inventory  that will always be reserved to sell only to buyers with the `ALLOWLIST_ROLE`.
+Emits a `PriorityRestrictedThresholdSet` event.

 <i>##### Requirements: